fertrevino/write_a_data_science_blog_post/index.md

-# Stackoverflow 2017 survey results analysis
+# What were the trends in software development in 2017 according to Stackoverflow users?
 Stackoverflow.com, a cornerstone in most software developers' work, has released its survey [results for the year 2017](https://insights.stackoverflow.com/survey).
 With more than 50k respondents from around the world, it is worth analyzing the results.
 Which insights can we gain?
 Continue reading and find out!

 ![Alt text](resources/stack_overflow_image_logo.png?raw=true "Stackoverflow survery logo")